TheJoeFin/Caffeinated/README.md

 2. Simplify the settings and options
 3. Repo maintenance: updating screenshots, documenting plans, etc.

 Now Caffeinated can be accessed for free through the Microsoft Store under the name [Windows Caffeinated][4].
+To uninstall just right click the app in the Start Menu and click Uninstall.

 The packaging resources can be accessed at [This Repo][5]